Jessybrenens/Test/DRAFT/Chapter09.md

 "I do."
 Elian studied her, his expression a complex mixture of caution and what might have been hope.
 "But first, I need to know who I'm really talking to.
 Are you Mira Voss, daughter of Elena and David Voss?"

-The moment stretched between them, a decision point with no safe path forward.
+The quiet thickened, a weight of things they wouldn't say.
 Mira touched her pendant, feeling the water respond to her tension.
 Partial truth might be her only viable option.

 "Yes," she admitted finally.
 "My parents died at New Valencia."

 "During the evacuation failure."
-Elian's voice softened slightly.
+Elian's voice cracked, feeling seeping past his guard.
 "Which wasn't a failure at all, but a deliberate action authorized by my father."

 Mira's pulse quickened.
 "You know this for certain?"